ut-ras/Rasware/README.md

 3. Plug in a Stellaris Launchpad. you should now see the file `/dev/lm4f`.

 ### Clone Rasware ###
-1. Use git to clone Rasware.
+1. Use git to clone Rasware, replacing "username" with your Git username in the URL.
+Make sure you've cloned Rasware already!

   ```bash
     git clone https://github.com/username/Rasware.git